ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

     - Upon success, the listener is removed from the **configured mailbox listener aggregate**, and the listener is unregistered locally.

-A broadcast on the event bus will be attempted to propagate topology changes, by the mean of a common registerationKey to all nodes, a "TopologyChanged" event, and a mailbox listener starting the MailboxListeners on local node upon topology changes.
+A broadcast on the event bus will be attempted to propagate topology changes, by the mean of a common registrationKey to all nodes, a "TopologyChanged" event, and a mailbox listener starting the MailboxListeners on local node upon topology changes.